-a) Adverse Report Not Required
+a) Child Abuse Adverse Report NOT Required

-If a teacher reports suspected child abuse by a teacher or sexual misconduct including behaviour or remarks of a sexual nature towards a student by a teacher, the reporting teacher does not have an obligation to provide a copy of the report to the alleged teacher offender.
+If a teacher reports suspected sexual abuse by a teacher or sexual misconduct including behaviour or remarks of a sexual nature towards a student by a teacher, the reporting teacher does not have an obligation to provide a copy of the report to the alleged teacher offender.
 (Teaching Professions Act, s.
 12 (2) (3))

-b) Adverse Report Required
+b) Inappropriate Behaviour Adverse Report Required

-If a teacher reports suspected inappropriate behaviour by a teacher which is not child abuse or sexual misconduct, the reporting teacher should provide a copy of the report to the alleged teacher offender at the earliest possible time and not later than three days after making the report.
+If a teacher reports suspected inappropriate behaviour by a teacher which is not sexual abuse or sexual misconduct, the reporting teacher should provide a copy of the report to the alleged teacher offender at the earliest possible time and not later than three days after making the report.
 (Regulation made under the Teaching Professions Act, s.
 18 (1) (b))